opauth/opauth/docs/v1-improvements.rst

 No more internal callback
 -------------------------
 Opauth no longer does another internal callback to pass data back to your app.
 Now it simply returns the response.
-With this change, security components and v0.x transport mechanisms have been dropped.
+With this change, security components and v0.x transport mechanisms have been dropped, as they are no longer needed.

 Cleaner code base and API
 -------------------------